About

 Impressions from a previous meeting in Innsbruck (2018)

-So why a new working group on urban drainage asset management?
+So why a working group on urban drainage asset management?
 Although asset management is a key component of utilities activities, research activities are traditionally focused on the understanding of meteorological, hydrological, hydraulic and water quality aspects.
 Asset management is still underestimated in the urban drainage research community even if utilities and municipalities have to face major issues such as infrastructure aging, network performance and adaptation to climate change.
 Furthermore, urban drainage systems are in continuous evolution and integrate a growing diversity of infrastructure such as sewer pipes, manholes and stormwater control measures.
 Even if each infrastructure has its own specificities, there is a need to consider interactions and mutual influences of the urban drainage components and to propose sustainable solutions for the entire system.
 Therefore, the main objectives of this new working group are to:

 • Increase the visibility of urban drainage asset management within the urban drainage community and within the water community.